Fort Lauderdale Frozen Assets Attorney

 In recent years, the government took this action with a defendant (Luis v.
 United States).
 Ms. Luis had submitted $45 million in fraudulent healthcare claims.
 The federal government attempted to freeze $2 million in clean funds.
 Mr. Luis was able to successfully argue that her Sixth Amendment rights were being violated, and the Supreme Court overturned the prosecution’s frozen asset attempt.

 Our legal system has many unfair flaws that often end up sending innocent people to prison and punishing those that are guilty too harshly.
 This frozen asset statute is just one more example of a system rigged against citizens that should be treated innocent until proven guilty.
 By freezing your assets, the prosecution greatly limits your ability to hire the most experienced, professional defense team, increasing your chances of unfairly being found guilty in a court of law.
 Don’t let this happen to you.
-There is hope; contact Deric Zacca, P.A., an experienced Fort Lauderdale frozen assets lawyer today at 954-450-4848.
+There is hope; contact Deric Zacca, P.A., an experienced Fort Lauderdale frozen assets attorney today at 954-450-4848.
 We will begin quickly working on overturning the prosecution’s attempt to freeze or restrain your assets so that you can have the fair and unbiased trial or hearing that you deserve.